lukelovekin/T3A1_workbook/README.md

 ```
 " Break" and "Continue" can be found in control structures.
 Break will terminate the loop if conditions have been met and "continue" will just terminate the current iteration but the loop will continue.

-## Q8	Explain type coercion, using examples from the JavaScript programming language
+## Type Coercion

 Type coercion is the changing of the value of a data type into another type of data, together with its value such as a string to a number.
-Depending on the data types the loose == operater can act in different ways.
+Depending on the data types the loose == operator can act in different ways.

 Explicit:
-Explicit coercion or Type casting, is implemented on most basic types in Javascript.
-While the casting almost always returns a value, the result may not be what we expect.
+Explicit coercion or Typecasting, is implemented on most basic types in Javascript.
+While casting usually returns a value, the result may not be what was expected.
 They force any value to the selected type such as Number(value) Will convert the value to a number.
 You can not explicitly convert a data type to Objects.
 You can not explicitly convert a data type to Objects, only a string, boolean and number.

 Examples of Explicit coercion: